ilsaul/OWN-Server/OWNServer/README.md

 OWNServer
 ==========

-This java application is a Server for receive connect from a client that want to send and/or recive information to a SCS Bus.
-The SCS Bus is a Bus make from BTicino.
+This java application is a Server for receive connection from clients that want to send and/or receive information from a SCS Bus.
+The SCS Bus is a Bus make by BTicino where is connected home automatin equipement like light and roller shutter.

-I promise i write this document in a short time.
+I promise to finish this document us fast as i can.